 There is ample evidence that supports the value of higher education for inmates.
 This is important because America has 2.3 million inmates.
 This is the largest prison population in the world.
 Worse, this population is severely at risk.
 Research shows that while 95 percent of inmates will be released to society, half will end up back in prison within three years.
 This staggering rate of recidivism is not without recourse.
 Letting inmates Attend an Online School from Prison may well be a critical component in helping people become productive members of society once more.

 Academic pursuits have shown documented improvements for inmates.
 There was a 2005 report that showed that inmates who completed college coursework had a recidivism rate that was reduced by 46 percent.
 Moreover, the level of education also matters.
 While earning a high school diploma can reduce recidivism by 20 percent, a college degree reduces it by an impressive 44 percent.

 The benefits of education are clear for inmates themselves.
 However, the advantages also extend to the rest of society.
 Some sections of the public balk at providing educational opportunities for inmates, citing the cost of such programs.
 The fact of the matter is that society pays a substantial price for repeat offenders.
 Since so many inmates end up back in prison within a short period of time, prison populations rarely get smaller.
 This keeps costs high for society.

 In fact, some data shows that an investment in education will prevent more crimes than a general investment in incarceration.
 In this manner, education within the prison setting is almost twice as effective as incarceration alone.
-Moreover, higher education is correlated with higher paychecks, which means that prisoners who receive degrees are less likely to rely on public assistance after their release.
+Moreover, those that were able to Attend an Online School from Prison earned higher paychecks, which means that prisoners who receive degrees are less likely to rely on public assistance after their release.